How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Select the graph or chart to be added to your content and click the “insert” icon …
+Select the chart or graph you want to insert into your content and click on the “insert” icon …

-Once you have added your visual element, click on Publish to publish (or update) your post or page …
+Once you have finished adding the item, click on Publish to publish (or update) your content …

-After updating your page/post, click ‘View post’ to see it …
+After your post/page has been published, click ‘View post’ to see the result …

-As mentioned previously, Visualizer also displays responsive elements for mobile viewing …
+As mentioned earlier, the plugin also displays responsive charts for mobile viewing …

-As you can see, WordPress Visualizer allows you to insert and customize dynamic charts and graphs in your content.
-You can edit your data and the changes will automatically be reflected throughout your website.
-This makes adding dynamic chart information in WordPress really efficient.
+As you can see, Visualizer allows you to insert and customize dynamic charts and graphs in your content.
+You can change your data and your changes will automatically be reflected throughout your site.
+This makes adding dynamic graph information in WordPress very easy.

-The developers of this plugin have created a number of step-by-step tutorials you can refer to for ways to edit, customize and use the Visualizer plugin.
+The developers of this plugin have created a number of tutorials you can use to learn how to edit, customize and use the Visualizer plugin for WordPress.

 Congratulations!
-Now you know how to easily create stunning and dynamic pie charts and graphs in WordPress with WP Visualizer plugin.
+Now you know how to easily insert great-looking and dynamic pie charts and graphs into your WordPress posts and pages.